 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Vision care (continued) • Eyewear allowance for prescription eyeglasses (frame and/or lenses) or contact lenses annually from any eyewear provider.
 You can access your eyewear allowance using your UCare Rewards Benefit Mastercard.
 You can use the UCare Rewards Benefit Mastercard to pay for eyewear purchases up to the allowable amount at the eyewear retailer. \$200 benefit allowance per year (combined in and out-of-network). \$200 benefit allowance per year (combined in and out-of-network).
 If you did not use the UCare Rewards Benefit Mastercard by mistake, or the retailer does not accept the UCare Rewards Benefit Mastercard, you may send your itemized eyewear receipt to UCare at: Attn: DMR Department UCare PO Box 52 Minneapolis, MN 55440-0052 If the receipt is acceptable, a reimbursement check will be sent to the address on record and the eyewear balance will be removed as redeemed from the UCare Rewards Benefit Mastercard.
-"Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit There is no coinsurance, There is no coinsurance,
+Welcome to Medicare preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as There is no coinsurance, copayment, or There is no coinsurance, copayment, or

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network "Welcome to Medicare" preventive visit (continued) education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit. deductible for the "Welcome to Medicare" preventive visit. deductible for the "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Welcome to Medicare" preventive visit (continued) education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed. deductible for the "Welcome to Medicare" preventive visit. deductible for the "Welcome to Medicare" preventive visit.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
 20% coinsurance for a one-time Medicare-covered EKG screening if ordered as a result of your "Welcome to Medicare" preventive visit.
 Please refer to the "Outpatient diagnostic tests and therapeutic services and supplies" section found in this Medical Benefits Chart for other EKGs.